janoschortmann/abstract-screening/README.md

 ## How to use this tool

-A detailed instruction manual is provided, see the file [/instructions.pdf](instructions.pdf).
+A detailed instruction manual is provided, see the file [instructions.pdf](instructions.pdf).

 ACAS consists of four different Python scripts to be run sequentially.
 After running scripts 1 and 2, user intervention is required for adding manual inputs.

-Before running the scripts, adapt the parameters to your requirement by editing the configuration files [/config1.txt](config1.txt) through [/config1.txt](config1.txt)
+Before running the scripts, adapt the parameters to your requirement by editing the configuration files [config1.txt](config1.txt) through [config1.txt](config1.txt)

 ## Requirements